 Tasks in Flow are only indirectly linked.
 Captures read data from a source and output to collections.
 Flow collections store all the data in cloud storage, with configurable retention for historical data.
 You can then materialize each collection to any number of destination systems.
 Each one will be kept up to date in real time, and new materializations can automatically backfill all your historical data.
 Collections in Flow always have an associated JSON schema, and they use that to ensure the validity of all collection data.
 Tasks are also transactional and generally guarantee end-to-end exactly-once processing*.

-In terms of technical capabilities, Flow can do everything that these tools can and more, but those tools are more mature while Flow is currently in private beta.
-Both Fivetran and Airbyte both currently have graphical interfaces that make them much easier for non-technical users to configure, while Flow's UI is under development.
-Currently, Flow offers declarative YAML for configuration, which works excellently in a GitOps workflow.
+In terms of technical capabilities, Flow can do everything that these tools can and more.
+Both Fivetran and Airbyte both currently have graphical interfaces that make them much easier for non-technical users to configure.
+Flow, too, is focused on empowering non-technical users through its web application.
+At the same time, it Flow offers declarative YAML for configuration, which works excellently in a GitOps workflow.

 * Some materialization endpoints can only make at-least-once guarantees.